Welcome to Engel’s Coach Shop

 We are continuing to a put together our video series, to include heavy wheels (new and repairs), carriage joinery, wood bending, upholstery, painting, and hub turning, with jigs, shortcuts and tips.

 You are encouraged to order online via our secure shopping cart, call, email, or write.
-We accept Visa, Master Card, AMEX, Discover and PayPal
+We accept Visa, Master Card, Discover and PayPal

 We also ship USPS, UPS, FedEx, and truck freight.